 - Business buyers make buying decisions based on increasing profitability, reducing costs and enhancing productivity.

 If you are a B2C business, understand what motivates your buyer and the emotional aspect of the buying decision.
-Create compelling materials that build awareness for your brand, enhance their comfort in buying from you, and project quality service and best price.
+Create compelling materials that build awareness for your brand.
+Enhance their comfort in buying from you by delivering quality service for the best price.

-As you create your marketing plan for your business, remember what is important to your target audience and create the right marketing activities that connect with them.
+As you create your marketing plan for your business, remember what is important to your target audience.
+Then create the right marketing activities that connect with them.